 For the first time, revenues are larger than Merrill Lynch and the company employs over 9,000 financial advisors.
 Establishes EF Hutton Trust Company.

 When EF Hutton talks, people listen

-Shearson Lehman Hutton established with the merger of Shearson Lehman Brothers (an American Express Company) and EF Hutton & Company.
+Shearson Lehman Hutton resulted from the merger of Shearson Lehman Brothers (an American Express Company) and EF Hutton & Company.

 American Express sells Shearson Lehman Hutton to Primerica, which then mergers with Traveler’s Insurance headed by Sandy Weill.

-Travelers Merges with Citigroup.
-EF Hutton’s investment advisory business now has over $400 billion of assets and is made a part of Salomon Smith Barney.
+Traveler's merges with Citigroup.
+EF Hutton’s investment advisory business now has over $400 billion in assets and is made part of Salomon Smith Barney.

 EF Hutton Management announces intention to bring the storied brand back to market.

 EF Hutton becomes a public company (OTC: HUTN)

 EF Hutton trades Wall Street for Main Street